advac/wp-mobile-detector/readme.txt

 Please set permissions for the 'cache' folder located inside of the 'plugins/wp-mobile-detector' folder to 777.

-= Does this plugin work with the W3 Total Cache plugin? =
+= Does this plugin work with W3 Total Cache =

-Yes, on the 'Page Cache Settings' inside of W3 Total Cache place 'websitez_is_mobile' in the 'Rejected Cookies' field.
+Yes!

+To allow the WP Mobile Detector plugin to work with W3 Total Cache, simply go to the W3 Total Cache "Page Cache Settings".

+There you will see a box labeled "Rejected Cookies".
+In this box place the following value "websitez_is_mobile".

+Save the changes and clear the cache.
+That is it!

+= My site shows a blank page for a mobile device.
+What do I do? =

+Check to make sure that your server is using PHP5.
+If it is not, please switch to PHP5.

+If it is using PHP5, first try selecting a different mobile theme.
+If this does not work, there was a problem with activation.

+Please try de-activating the plugin and re-activating it.
+If this does not work, please de-activate the plugin and contact support@websitez.com.

 == Screenshots ==

-1. WordPress Administration Settings
+1. Interactive Theme Editor
 2. Advanced Mobile Statistics
-3. Advanced Visitor Details
+3. Amanda Mobile Theme
-4. Jester Mobile Theme
+4. Websitez Mobile Theme
-5. Casper Mobile Theme
+5. Jester Mobile Theme
-6. Colbalt Mobile Theme
+6. Corporate Mobile Theme
-7. Mojo Mobile Theme
-8. Viper Mobile Theme
-9. Anakin Mobile Theme
+7. Anakin Mobile Theme
-10. Bluesteel Mobile Theme
-11. WZ Mobile Theme

 == Changelog ==

+= 3.2 =

++ Fixing image link issues.
++ Fixing activation logic.
++ Adding some debugging.
++ Fixed the references to DIR for older versions of PHP.

+= 3.1 =

++ Changed GET to POST
++ Added debugging information on upgrade

+= 3.0 (May the fourth be with you, 2015) =

++ Major update.
+Rewritten from the ground up.
+New Amanda Mobile theme utilizing the jMobile library.

+= 2.2 =

++ Fixed a security risk in the timthumb.php script addressing invalid domains being authorized based on similar domains.

+= 2.1 =

++ Added Corporate Mobile Theme
++ Added social media support for Websitez Mobile & Corporate Mobile

+= 2.0 =

++ Added user agent hash check
++ New theme builder

 = 1.8 =
 + Added checks to installation to make sure plugin is configured properly